square/Valet/README.md

 ## Requirements

-* Xcode 13.0 or later.
+* Xcode 16.0 or later.
-* iOS 9 or later.
+* iOS 12 or later.
-* tvOS 9 or later.
+* tvOS 12 or later.
-* watchOS 2 or later.
+* watchOS 4 or later.
-* macOS 10.11 or later.
+* macOS 10.13 or later.

 ## Migrating from prior Valet versions

 The good news: most Valet configurations do _not_ have to migrate keychain data when upgrading from an older version of Valet.
 All Valet objects are backwards compatible with their counterparts from prior versions.
-We have exhaustive unit tests to prove it (search for `test_backwardsCompatibility`).
 Valets that have had their configurations deprecated by Apple will need to migrate stored data.

 The bad news: there are multiple source-breaking API changes from prior versions.